larsenweigle/concert-discovery-discord-bot/README.md

 # Event Discord Bot
-Get notified when your favorite artists are added to the edm train events page for your city.
+Get notified when your favorite artists are coming to your city.

 By scraping edm train and recording new events daily, you can be notified as soon as they are added by community members.